rzr/webthing-node/docs/README.md

 ### EXTRA: ARDUINO AND ESP ###

-Developing webthing on ardunino or compatible platforms such as Espressif ESP8266 or ESP32
+Developing webthing on Arduino APIs or compatible platforms such as Espressif ESP8266 or ESP32

 Once your have setup build tool,